 Banh Bot Loc: great as an appetizer with shrimp-stuffed tapioca dumplings

 Bun Bo Hue: vermicelli noodle beef soup that’s spicy

 Bánh mì baguette sandwich: cheap and tasty street food

 Cao lầu: noodle soup

 Insider Tip: Happy Cow is a great resource for finding vegetarian and vegan restaurants all around the country!

 Typical Budget for Vietnam

-Vietnam is such a big country that offers a lot of things to do and places to see.
+Vietnam is such a large country that offers a lot of things to do and places to see.
 For travelers on a budget, Vietnam is a dream come true.
-For as low as $25 per day, you can survive and travel around the country.
+For as low as $20 per day, you can survive on a shoestring budget and travel around the country.

 Budget traveler: If you are on a tight budget and watch your spending closely, $20 – $30 could be a sufficient daily budget.